genomicsclass/leanpub/manuscript/multiple_testing.md

 ## Procedures

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/multiple_testing.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/multiple_testing.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/multiple_testing.Rmd).

 In the previous section we learned how p-values are no longer a useful quantity to interpret when dealing with high-dimensional data.
 This is because we are testing many _features_ at the same time.
 We refer to this as the _multiple comparison_ or _multiple testing_ or _multiplicity_ problem.
 The definition of a p-value does not provide a useful quantification here.
 Again, because when we test many hypotheses simultaneously, a list based simply on a small p-values cut-off of, say 0.01, can result in many false positives with high probability.
 Here we define terms that are more appropriate in the context of high-throughput data.